Bluegrass Parkway: Connection with Interstate 64

 No connection to I-64 was planned as it had not been constructed and would not open until the late 1970s.

-By the time the road opened, however, it was first named the Kentucky Bluegrass parkway, and then later renamed just the Bluegrass Parkway.
-There have been talks for a direct connection from the eastern terminus of the parkway at US 60 to I-64, but all have failed.
-Such a connection would almost certainly draw enormous opposition in the Lexington area due to the many horse farms that would be adversely affected; the thoroughbred breeding industry is an important direct employer and a major tourist draw in the region.
+There have been talks for a direct connection from the eastern terminus of the parkway at US 60 to I-64, but nothing has been finalized.
+Such a connection would likely face opposition in the Lexington area due to the many horse farms that would be adversely affected as the thoroughbred breeding industry is an important direct employer and a major tourist draw in the region.